HADatAc/hascoapi/README.md

 1. SIRAPI's host machine requires the installation of `git` and `docker`
 2. Using `git clone`, clone SIRAPI from github
+3. Edit `/sirapi/app/conf/application.conf' and replace the value of the variable `pac4.jwt.secret` with another random string of around 40 characters.
+This is the JWT API token that needs to be shared with the SIR application (https://github.com/HADatAc/sir)
-3. Using `docker build .`, build SIRAPI images
+4. Using `docker build .`, build SIRAPI images
-4. Using `docker-compose up -d`, run SIRAPI
+5. Using `docker-compose up -d`, run SIRAPI
+6. record the value of the

 ## How to upgrade SIRAPI?